 AI and machine learning in testing has made great strides.
-And now we’re seeing it infiltrate the DevOps space with new categories of testing tools.
+Now, we’re seeing it infiltrate the DevOps space with new categories of testing tools.

-In this blog, we will classify smart ML and AI testing tools into different categories, and explain how they solve common challenges faced by dev and testing teams.
+In this blog, we will classify smart ML and AI automation tools into five different categories, and explain how they solve common challenges faced by dev and testing teams.
 As the market continuously evolves, there will be more of these tools that fit these categories.

 Prior to mapping out these tools, it is important to know that some tools classify themselves as: